ibpdas/ValueLine/README.md

 Public sector leaders care deeply about outcomes, but the link between data work and real impact is often unclear.

-Foundational activities are essential, yet their contribution to maturity, behaviour change and public value is hard to see.
+Foundational activities matter, yet their contribution to maturity and outcomes is hard to see.

-This creates unclear expectations, late value signals and inconsistent support.
+That leads to unclear expectations, late value signals and uneven support.

+**ValueLine brings together a causal model, a simple dashboard and a lightweight methodology that show where value is emerging, where maturity is shifting and where leadership action is needed.**
-**ValueLine** gives a clear, plain English line of sight from **foundations → maturity → outcomes**.

-> It shows what’s changing, why different results move at different speeds, and what leaders need to focus on now, next and later.
+It provides a plain-English line of sight from **foundations → maturity → outcomes**, showing what’s changing, why results move at different speeds, and what to focus on now, next and later.

-It grew out of seeing strong foundational work being delivered, but the story of progress remaining hard to explain.

 ---

 ## 1. What problem this model solves

-In federated organisations, no single team controls the data value chain.
+In federated organisations, no single team controls the full data value chain.

-This creates three persistent challenges:
+This creates persistent challenges:

 - **Unclear attribution** between foundational work and outcomes
 - **Competing priorities** that dilute focus
 - **Fragmented collaboration** across teams and functions

 When the line of sight is weak, organisations:

-- Focus effort in the wrong places
+- focus effort in the wrong places
-- Misread progress
+- misread progress
-- Imvest without addressing root causes
+- invest without addressing root causes
-- Experience delayed or diluted impact
-- Create quick fixes that become future bottlenecks
+- create short-term fixes that become long-term bottlenecks
+- experience delayed or diluted impact

 ### How ValueLine addresses this